We'll always have Paris

 This was the sky on Christmas Eve, the day we arrived.
 We spent the afternoon with OFELIA and her husband, meandering through the Christmas market in the Tuileries, truffle pasta and mulled wine in tow.
 Then we strolled along the Seine to take in the views.
 A perfect Christmas Eve if you ask me.

 I got to hang with OFELIA three times while I was in town, which was truly a dream.
-One evening we grabbed dinner with her and her husband, and we ended up shutting down this izakaya in the Marais (highly recommend), not realizing we’d been there for three hours just yapping away.
-A true laissez-faire moment.
-There’s no rush, you’re simply there to be present, and to enjoy the company and conversation.
+One evening we grabbed dinner with her and her husband, and we ended up shutting down this izakaya in the Marais (highly recommend.)
+Three hours flew by — we were just talking, laughing, completely in the moment.
 These are the moments I live for.
+No rush, just being present and enjoying the company.
+Laissez-faire at its best.

-And just before the trip, I got very lucky and found a velvet mandarin jacket with these playful puffed shoulders and intricate frog closures.
+And just before the trip, I got very lucky and found a velvet evening jacket with an of the moment mandarin collar, playful puffed shoulders, and these intricate frog closures.
 It’s in perfect condition and fit me like a glove. $95 on eBay, baby.

-Last but not least, this mid century rhinestone waterfall brooch on Etsy for a whopping $36.
-I went all in, and wore all of them in one night.
-You only live once, as they say.
+Last but not least, a mid century rhinestone waterfall brooch I scored on Etsy for a whopping $36.
+I went all in, wore all of them in one night.
+You only live once.

 Another cocktail spot we loved is Bar Nouveau in the Marais.
-If you appreciate the art of cocktails, an intimate setting where you’re on first-name basis with the bartender and staff, plus sublime architecture and design, I’d say it’s worth lining up for, even in the cold.
-Sara, our lovely host, served us hot tea with honey while queuing and shared helpful updates on the seating situation.
-An absolute gem.
+If you appreciate the art of cocktails, an intimate setting where you’re on first-name basis with the bartender and staff, plus sublime art nouveau details, I’d say it’s worth lining up for — even in the cold.
+Sara, our lovely host, served us hot tea with honey while queuing, and shared helpful updates on the seating situation.
+She’s a real gem.

 Rubirosa’s was at the top of my shop list, and it did not disappoint.
 French jewelry designer Lauren Rubinski’s brainchild, visiting Rubirosa’s felt like being a kid in a candy store.
 You won’t find sad, beige ~quiet luxury~ clothes here.
 They have shirts, pajamas, boxers, cotton cashmere polos, wool v-necks in an array of bright, joy-inducing colors.
 Sizing is unisex for most pieces including their leather slippers.
 I walked away with a poppy red polo that immediately called my name.